ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `PUT /api/2.0/ai/prompts/update`

-Update
+Update a saved prompt

-Updates a saved prompt.
-The name and the folder reference are re-validated whenever either of them changes.
+Changes a saved prompt and returns the stored result.
+Only the fields present in &#x60;updates&#x60; are written, so a partial object leaves the rest of the prompt alone.
+The name and the folder reference are re-validated whenever either changes, which means an update can fail on a name another prompt in the same folder already uses.
+Use &#x60;PUT api/2.0/ai/prompts/move&#x60; to change only the folder.

 #### Parameters